-- You’ll be invited to PRIDE pre-service-a nine session training program to prepare you for becoming a foster parent.
+- You’ll be invited to PRIDE pre-service-a nine session training program to prepare you for becoming a foster caregiver.

-- After PRIDE pre-service, a social worker contact you to start your foster care assessment.
+- After PRIDE pre-service, a social worker will contact you to start your foster care assessment.

 Our goal is to provide the help and support to make sure you’re paired with the right child and the placement is rewarding for everyone.
 The assessment process in not just about being evaluated by foster care; it’s also about self-evaluation and reflection to ensure your expectations are realistic and you fully understand the commitment you are making.

-For more information on becoming a foster parent call the Department of Community Services at 1-800-565-1884.
+For more information on becoming a foster caregiver call the Department of Community Services at 1-800-565-1884.